ParalizingBakery/classroom-searcher/README.md

 If you want to use data that is from the page, it is good to set a mutaitionObserver with attributeFilter of jsdata to call a function you want to use.

+## Future Improvements
+- Modularization
+- Separate html from code (fetch())
+- Keep track of roomNodes and their commonly used elements in memory instead of using querySeletor() multiple times

 Created by Wuttiphat Kiddee